Autopsy picture of John McBean

 Remains consist of pelvis, legs, and feet.
 Sex is impossible to determine due to advanced decomposition.
 Autopsy by Marc Krouse who left the cause of death "undetermined."
 Anthropology examination conducted by Douglas Ubelaker.
 Date of Autopsy: May 11, 1993

-Unidentified infant Mt.
-Carmel Doe 67-8: There is no statement of how these remains found their way to the morgue.
+Unidentified infant MC Doe 67-8: There is no statement of how these remains found their way to the morgue.

 The remains consist of fragmented skull bones, left side.
 Teeth in jawbone reveal age to be about 13 months.
 Autopsy was performed by Marc Krouse, who assigned the cause of death to "gunshot wound."
 No indication of an anthropology examination.
 Date of Autopsy: May 11, 1993.

 Mt.
-Carmel 68: The Identification Matrix reveals that there was no body for 68.
+Carmel 68: Judge Collier's List reveals that there was no body for 68.
 How could that happen?
 What were the objects numbered by the Medical Examiner?

 The visitor will find many other examples of dismembered or shattered bodies in the concrete room.
-You may wish to look at the following (Autopsy Reports may be accessed through the Identification Matrix):
+The following are of interest (the complete catalog of Autopsy Reports may be accessed through the Identification Matrix):

-Mt.
-Carmel Doe 31B.
-Mt.
-Carmel Doe 31B was initially designated Mt.
-Carmel Doe 58, which was found buried beneath the surface and recovered on April 27-29.
-It was identified as the unborn fetus of Aisha Summers (Mt.
-Carmel Doe 31A), who was found near the surface on April 22.
+MC Doe 31B.
+MC Doe 31B was initially designated MC Doe 58, which was found buried beneath the surface and recovered on April 27-29.
+It was identified as the unborn fetus of Aisha Summers (MC Doe 31A), who was found near the surface on April 22.
 How did the mother and the fetus become so separated?
 Mother found near the surface, fetus buried beneath the surface — and five days apart in recovery.
-Mt.
-Carmel Doe 58 was eventually designated "Mt.
-Carmel Doe 31B."
+MC Doe 58 was eventually designated "MC Doe 31B."

-Mt.
-Carmel Does 31DE and 31F.
-Mt.
-Carmel Does 31DE and 31F have never been identified.
+MC Doe 31DE and 31F.
+MC Doe 31DE and 31F do not appear on Judge Collier's List and have never been identified.

-Mt.
-Carmel Doe 31F is a "Negroid hair braided into small loose dreadlock style, 1" to 2" long with attached scalp; focal charring," which received a dental examination and an FBI fingerprint examination.
-Note the reference to 31C; no autopsy report was furnished for 31C, nor does such a number appear on the Identification Matrix.
+MC Doe 31F is a "Negroid hair braided into small loose dreadlock style, 1" to 2" long with attached scalp; focal charring," which received a dental examination and an FBI fingerprint examination.
+Note the reference to 31C; no autopsy report was furnished for 31C, nor does the number appear on Judge Collier's List.

-Mt.
-Carmel Doe 70.
+MC Doe 70.
 Identified as Mayannah Schneider.
 Buried in nonexistent structural collapse.
-Head, shoulder, and arm were missing.
+Head, shoulder, and arm are missing.